W

 The western kingbird’s underbelly is a bright yellow.

 The western kingbird is a medium- to long-distance migrant with no significant year-round populations.
 They begin their southward migration at the end of the summer period.
-This species winters most often in Mexico and Central America, along with the southernmost tip of the Florida panhandle.
-Prior to arriving in their winter grounds, they will stop along the route, appearing in states such as New Mexico and Arizona.
+This species winters primarily in Mexico and Central America, with a small number occasionally overwintering in Florida.
+Before arriving in their winter grounds, they will stop along the route, appearing in states such as New Mexico and Arizona.

 Come spring, these birds will migrate north again for the breeding season, often appearing in the same migratory states as they did when traveling southward.